 Dude, Sweet Chocolate's founder and chocolatier, Katherine Clapner, has an extraordinary knack for fusing sweet and savory ingredients into her one-of-a-kind chocolate confections.
 Some of the shop's most intriguing and delicious treats include items like buttery toffee with porcini mushroom powder and creamy dark chocolate fudge with dehydrated blue cheese.
 Other goodies range from flower scented truffles and chocolate covered candied nuts to cocoa dusted marshmallows, cocoa infused olive oil and boozy chocolate potions.
 Sample some of the choices over a cup of hot cocoa or get a little of everything in an exquisitely boxed-up gift pack.

-Recommended for Bishop Arts District's Best Shopping because: M'Antiques is where to find a terrific inventory of military collectibles.
+Recommended for Bishop Arts District's Best Shopping because: Dude, Sweet is where to go for unusual chocolate-based gifts and treats.

 Housed in a charming 1940's bungalow, this cozy indie bookshop functions as a bookstore, a coffee shop and a bar all in one.
 Opened in 2014, the shop is the creation of Javier García del Moral and Paco Vique, two Spanish civil engineers who wanted to devise a place that would inspire conversation and interaction over good books and booze.
 Its walls are lined with a small, but dynamic selection of titles by local and international writers, all of which have been carefully co-curated by the local literary community and the owner's literary friends around the globe.
 Keep an eye out for regular events, ranging from kids' story hours to poetry readings, film screenings, concerts and writing workshops.